Dakuro/ChaoticTweaks/README.md

-# Modding Training
+# Chaotic Tweaks

-This mod is a bundle of things I created as a training for myself, to try to familiarize with the Quilt mod loader.

-## Warning

-Everything here is made for fun and learning, so some features might be broken!

-Also, don't expect me updating this mod to all latest Minecraft versions nor providing support.
+Enjoy this bundle mod filled with my chaotic ideas!

-I only use the Quilt mod loader and I don't have to justify this choice.
+DISCLAIMER: I only use the Quilt mod loader and I don't have to justify this choice.

 ## License